 How it Works

-Upon check-in, people admitted will receive a hearty, nutritious meal and a dry place to sleep with clean linens.
+Upon check-in, people admitted will receive a hearty, nutritious meal and a dry place to sleep with clean linens and a cot or sleeping pad.
+They may also take a shower, if needed, and have access to a change of warm, dry change of clothes.

 Because of the unpredictability of weather, Father Joe’s Villages cannot rely on volunteer support.
 For these shelter preparations, our staff must work additional hours to ensure that each neighbor is warm and safe from the cold.